MapColonies/developer-portal/docs/getting-started/vector/services/query_service.md

 | bbox | No | Search for features that are contained (or partially contained) inside a coordinates box.
 The format of the BBOX parameter is bbox=a1,b1,a2,b2,[crs] where a1, b1, a2, b2 represent the coordinate values.
 The optional crs parameter is used to name the CRS for the bbox coordinates. bottom corner coordinate (left or right) to be provided first | - |
 | srsName | No | The coordinate reference system for the returned features to be encoded in | - |

-The following GET request will get at most the top N features of feature type named namespace:featuretype sorted by attributeA, the response will be formated in application/json
+The following GET request will get at most the top N features of feature type named `namespace:featuretype` sorted by attributeA, the response will be formatted in application/json

 ```
 <WFS-VECTOR-SERVICE_URL>/wfs?